togawamanabu/DataSciencenND_prj4_spark_and_bigdata/README.md

 Also, the data contains unnecessary data, NaN values, duplicates, etc. Cannot be analyzed as is. so, we will clean the data, prepare the data for analysis, and create a model.

 Since we don't know which model and parameters are the most optimal, we try multiple models and parameters and select the most accurate model.

+## Metrics

+Set a churn flag for churned users and predict this with 0 and 1.
+1 is a churned user.
+Separate all the data into training and test data, create a model using the training data, and then use the test data to determine the F1 score and accuracy to select the most accurate model and parameter.

 ## ETL(extract, transform, load) pipeline